kasima/nft-mvc/README.md

   it "returns the owner address of a tokenID"

 describe "transferFrom()"
-  it "changes the owner of a tokenID if the owner calls the transaction" it "changes the owner of a tokenID if the approved address calls the transaction" it "emits a Transfer event"
+  it "changes the owner of a tokenID if called by the current owner" it "emits a Transfer event"

-  it "does not transfer of a token that is not owned by the transaction sender" it "does not transfer a token that is not approved"
+  it "does not change the owner if not called by owner, approved, or operator"

 describe "approve()"
-  it "enables transfer for a given address" it "emits an Approve event"
+  it "allows transferFrom for an approved address" it "emits an Approve event"

-  it "does not approve if transaction sender is not the owner"
+  it "does not approve if not called by the owner"

 describe "setApprovalForAll()"
-  it "approves all NFTs owned by the sender for a specified operator" it "emits an ApprovalForAll event"
+  it "allows transferFrom for all tokens owned by caller for operator addresses" it "emits an ApprovalForAll event"

-  it "does not approve if transaction sender is not the owner"
+  it "does not approve for tokens not owned by caller"

 describe "getApproved()"
   it "returns the approved address of a tokenID"

 describe "isApprovedForAll()"
-  it "returns True if operator is approved for all an owner's NFT"
+  it "returns True if operator is approved for owner's NFT"
 ```